Allergies in pets: identifying and managing them

 One of the first steps in helping your dog cope with allergies is identifying them.
 Dogs often express allergies through their skin and can exhibit a range of symptoms.

-A voir aussi : What are the best tips for keeping a pet bird quiet?
+A découvrir également : What are the best tips for introducing a new pet to a multi-cat household?

 A pet with allergies typically experiences itching.
 This can be widespread, generalized itching across the body, or localized to certain areas, such as the paws, face, or belly.
 You might notice your pet scratching, licking, or biting at these areas, which may also exhibit redness, swelling, or hair loss.